gvcallen/parax/docs/examples/bayesian_sampling_blackjax.md

 ## 2. Setting up the log posterior

 In this tutorial, we will use `blackjax` for Bayesian sampling.
-We need to provide a function that takes our model parameters in an unconstrained space and returns an unnormalized log-posterior.
+Since we will be using an unconstrained MCMC sampler, we need to provide a function that takes our model parameters in an unconstrained space and returns an unnormalized log-posterior.
+To accomplish this, we will use explicitly use *bijectors*.

-First, we use `parax.probabilistic` to extract the initial model values in the probability space (where the distributions are defined), as well as our joint prior.
-We then partition the values into parameters and static metadata.
+First, we use `parax.probabilistic` and `parax.unwrap` to extract the initial unconstrained values, prior and bijector.
+Since the log prior *must accurately represent the geometry of the unconstrained space*, we calculate it directly in that space (using `parax.probabilistic.tree_unconstrained_distribution`) to avoid having to do a manual log-determinant-Jacobian correction.

 <!-- pytest-codeblocks:cont -->
 ```python